Support #1167

 mv ~/.config/audacious ~/.config/audacious.backup

-#3 Updated by Jonathan Archer about 2 years ago
+#3 Updated by Jonathan Archer over 2 years ago

 Thomas Lange wrote: